 I went to art college after high school.
-Then to massage therapy school when i realized i wasn't going to make any money from art.
+Then to massage therapy school when i realized i needed a separate income from a flexible job in order to make art.
 Then i trained at a Zen center when i burned out from doing massage (which happens a lot actually - the massage burn-out part).
-After that i, uh, sort of bounced around for a few years and eventually headed down to Mexico to try to return to my artwork, where i met my husband and ended up staying.
-I'm still here in central Mexico 14 years later.
+Meditation remains a core part of my life.
+After that bounced around for a few years and eventually headed down to Mexico.
+I have a fatigue condition which went unrecognized while i was young enough to push through it, though it affected my life a lot.
+When that ceased to be an option things started going into a tailspin so badly i decided to leave Canada in a desperate bid to search for a solution in a new environment.
+I met my husband (which was the last thing i expected) and ended up staying.
+I'm still here in central Mexico 15 years later.

 In August of 2013, i finally found the diet and lifestyle that allowed me to have a normal energy level.
 Before that i'd struggled with lethargy, dopiness, sleepiness, and accompanying anxiety.
 It was the first time as an adult i'd been free of that for more than a couple of weeks.
 My reaction quickly turned from 'Eureka!' to 'so now what?...'.
 I was in the middle of Mexico with all my time free (my husband has a successful business and is happy for me to use my time as i wish).
 I really wanted to make up for lost time.

 It took a while to find the right thing.
 I took to watching videos of successful people i admired to try to figure out what direction to take.
 It was quickly clear that scientists and engineers were my role models.
 One day i was watching an interview of Elon Musk - who i'd never heard of until a few days before - by Salman Khan of Khan Academy.
 He started talking about going to Mars.
 Now, from my early teens i've been a big science fiction and science mag consumer, and i thought 'Mars?
 That makes no sense.
 He seems like a smart guy, what's he doing?'.
-So i decided to write up something about that.
+I had a small website (now defunct) and i started writing about that.
+Once i did i quickly realized i had strong feelings about this.
 Thus began Moonwards, a project i happily anticipate will keep me busy for the rest of my life.

 I am a Norwegian high-school student, currently getting a science education.
 I live on a small and remote island, and dislike cities as much as you would expect.
 In the process of learning math, physics and other cool stuff, I realized how nice the free software philosophy is.
 Starting there, I started my voyage to explore the world of computer programming and the internet.